 Why do your placement at Citizens Advice Bournemouth & Poole?

-Citizens Advice Bournemouth & Poole offer 40 week placement opportunities for those studying LLB Law.
+Citizens Advice Bournemouth & Poole offer 40 week placement opportunities for students studying LLB Law, Politics, IT, Marketing etc.

 Completing your placement with Citizens Advice Bournemouth & Poole allows you to develop hands on experience with a diverse range of people with varying enquiries.

 As an employer we take pride in developing our volunteers and paid staff and take enjoyment in watching their confidence and skills base grow.
 Completing your 40 week placement with us will allow you to learn different things and help the local community.

 During your time with Citizens Advice Bournemouth & Poole we will encourage you to move forward into different roles and specialise in areas that interest you.
 Many of our placement students either continue to volunteer with Citizens Advice once they have finished their 40 weeks or move into paid employment with us or other Citizens Advice offices in the country.

 We have had students move to Hammersmith and Fulham Citizens Advice as Debt and Financial Capability advisers, Coventry Citizens Advice as an Outreach worker and some have stayed with us as Advice Session Supervisors, specialist advisers and Quality and Compliance Officers.